How bone marrow donation works

 PBSC (Peripheral Blood Stem Cell)

-- % of US donations
+- Share of donations (NMDP)

 - Method